Informing Instruction with Vignette Analysis

 Table of Contents

-Dr. Charles H Gonzalez is an assistant professor of Teaching and Learning at Austin Peay State University.
+Charles Howard Gonzalez is an assistant professor of Teaching and Learning at Austin Peay State University.
 He draws on his almost twenty years of work with diverse populations of public-school students, out-of-school youths, and student teachers to inform his classes on instructional methods, pedagogy, and educational foundations.
 He is on Twitter @BeingTeacherly.

-Dr. Paul J. Vermette has been a Professor of (Teacher) education at Niagara University for "a very long time."
-He has been an author or co-author of 6 books and roughly 100 articles, and has collaborated on many conference presentations, most of which have deal with issues of Constructivism, Cooperative Learning, Social and Emotional Learning and Teacher Education.
+Paul J. Vermette has been a Professor of (Teacher) education at Niagara University for "a very long time."
+He has been an author or co-author of 6 books and roughly 100 articles, and has collaborated on many conference presentations, most of which deal with issues of Constructivism, Cooperative Learning, Social and Emotional Learning and Teacher Education.

-Dr. Mary Ellen Bardsley is an associate professor at the College of Education, Niagara University.
-She teaches a variety of course in early childhood and literacy.
+Mary Ellen Bardsley is an associate professor at the College of Education, Niagara University.
+She teaches a variety of courses in early childhood and literacy.
 A former Head Start teacher, Mary Ellen has presented on a wide variety of topics at local, state, national, and international conferences for many years including NYSAEYC, NAEYC, ACEI, and the NAEYC Professional Development Institute.